-In celebration of MOCA Cleveland’s 50th anniversary year in 2019, the Museum will mount an ambitious exhibition of works by internationally renowned artist Liu Wei (b.
-1972, Beijing), the artist’s first US museum exhibition.
-The exhibition represents a formal collaboration between MOCA Cleveland and the Cleveland Museum of Art (CMA).
+In 2019 the Museum of Contemporary Art (moCa) Cleveland and the Cleveland Museum of Art (CMA) will mount an ambitious solo exhibition of new and existing work by internationally renowned artist Liu Wei (b.
+1972, Beijing), the artist’s first solo US museum exhibition.
+With works by Liu Wei on view concurrently at both institutions, the exhibition represents a formal collaboration between moCa Cleveland and the Cleveland Museum of Art (CMA).
 Different aspects of Liu Wei’s diverse practice will be shown at each venue.

 Liu Wei is one of China’s most well known contemporary artists, but like many of his contemporaries, his work has not been thoroughly contextualized for Western audiences.
 As part of a generation of artists whose careers emerged during a period of rapidly accelerating urbanization, Liu Wei’s work explores the rigidly controlled social and political contradictions of modern Chinese society.
 Working with the readymade as well as a range of diverse media, including photography, painting, sculpture, and installation, Liu Wei is known for crystallizing the visual and intellectual chaos of China’s myriad transformations.
-MOCA’s focused presentation of the artist’s oeuvre, which will span 20 years of production, will generate new scholarship about the artist and will include a major publication on the artist’s work to date.
+He frequently uses geometric and architectural forms in his work as a reference to his urban surroundings. moCa’s focused presentation of the artist’s oeuvre, which will include existing and new work, will generate new scholarship about the artist and will include a publication on the artist’s work to date.